-- 7.1 The external examiner report covers academic standards, the operation of the assessment processes, the quality of learning, reflection on action taken on points raised in previous reports, and the operation of the external examining process, and within it the examiner is: - a. required to reflect on the level and appropriateness of the assessment procedures and standards of student attainment in the light of his / her experience of the subject provision nationally. - b. invited to comment on strengths and distinctive or innovative features. - c. invited to include comments and observations, which the team may wish to respond to outside the rubric of the Interim Course Report and Course Development Plan and within a reasonable timeframe.
+- 7.1 The external examiner report covers academic standards, the operation of the assessment processes, the quality of learning, reflection on action taken on points raised in previous reports, and the operation of the external examining process, and within it the examiner is: - a.
+Required to reflect on the level and appropriateness of the assessment procedures and standards of student attainment in the light of his / her experience of the subject provision nationally. - b. invited to comment on strengths and distinctive or innovative features. - c. invited to include comments and observations, which the team may wish to respond to outside the rubric of the Interim Course Report and Course Development Plan and within a reasonable timeframe. - d.
+The report must be submitted via the University's online reporting system within four weeks of the Board of Examiners meeting.
+The report is initially reviewed by CADQ and then forwarded to the relevant School or Validated Centre (and link-School). - 7.2 The report must be submitted via the University's online reporting system within four weeks of the Board of Examiners meeting.
+The report is initially reviewed by

-7.2 The report must be submitted via the University's online reporting system within four weeks of the Board of Examiners meeting.
-The report is initially reviewed by CADQ and then forwarded to the relevant School or Validated Centre (and link-School).
+CADQ and then forwarded to the relevant School or Validated Centre (and link-School).